 - The only other game in 1942 in which the Grays hosted the Monarchs at Forbes Field was on July 21, in which Paige pitched an 11-inning complete game, losing 5-4, and holding Gibson hitless in five at bats.
 He did intentionally walk Howard Easterlng to face Gibson in the ninth inning.
 According to the Post-Gazette, "Whatley singled with one out and was sacrificed to second.
 However, Paige intentionally walked Easterling to get at Josh Gibson, and the big catcher flied weakly to left to end the frame."

-- The first account of this mythical version first appeared in the 1948 book, Pitchin' Man, nearly two years after Gibson's death, and was told in its more familiar form by Paige in his 1962 autobiography, Maybe I'll Pitch Forever, 20 years after the fact, and would be repeated and embellished by many others in the years since.
+- The first account of this mythical version first appeared in the 1948 book, Pitchin' Man, nearly two years after Gibson's death, and was told in its more familiar form by Paige in his 1962 autobiography, Maybe I'll Pitch Forever, 20 years after the fact, and would be repeated and embellished by many others (particularly by Buck O'Neil) in the years following.

 Game Three